FutureUN/SIPresentation/source.md

 Just see the squares...  <!-- .element: class="fragment" data-fragment-index="2"-->

 **And make your choice!!!** <!-- .element: class="fragment" data-fragment-index="3"-->
+V:
+## Objectives
+* Short Term = Have a lot of video games.
+And try to join them as one big game that is design for include the mini games.

+* Long Term = Make a complete game plataform.
+For pc ( windows, mac, linux ), movile devices ( android ).
 H:
 # *The Games*

+* Galaga

+* Clouds

+* Sticks

+* Colors

+* Bounce

 V:
 ### Galaga